top of page

 letting them settle, letting them teach;

-for warriors know the power within,
+for Warriors know the power within

-lies in lessons only our hearts can reach.
+lives in lessons only our hearts can reach.

 With joy, we savor, with sorrow, we heal;